home-assistant-tutorials/01.development-environment/README.md

 ### Git

-You should know how to use *Git* on the commandline.
+You should know how to use *Git* on the command-line.
 While *VS Code* offers a graphical interface to *Git* it is difficult to really understand the usage without a fundamental background.

 ### Github account

-You should have registerd for a Github account to be able to fork your own instances of differnt parts of the tutorial.
+You should have registered for a Github account to be able to fork your own instances of different parts of the tutorial.
 You should have registered your local machine for your Github account, to easily push and pull from the command line.